Thomvis/thomvis.github.io/_drafts/async-swift.md

 >
 > [link](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/index.html#//apple_ref/doc/uid/TP40014097-CH3-ID0)

 The reality however is that Swift will be mostly used for iOS and Mac app development.
-This will of course change when Swift is open sourced, but for the Apple platforms it will be the primary and (eventually) only language of choice.
+This could change of course when Swift is open sourced, but for the Apple platforms it will be the primary and (eventually) only language of choice.

 Wouldn't it be great if Swift made it easier to do some common tasks in modern app development.
 Things like networking and other asynchronous operations, user interface and interaction definitions and working with JSON.
 Swift has nothing that makes those tasks easier than when we were still writing Objective-C.